- Speaker and Leadership

 Leadership from the EPC churches will be joined by the regular Tall Timber staff.
 Our Program Director, will oversee the camping program, and activities.
 A summer long Health Specialist will care for first aid, medical, and health care.

-Activities include: rock climbing, biking, canoeing, river rafting, and horses, plus crafts, drama, and much more.
+Activities include: local mission service projects, rock climbing, BMX biking, canoeing, and horses, plus crafts, drama, team building, excellent teaching, worship, and much more.
 Each day there will be activity options and special events.

 All programs include: daily Bible study and excellent teaching, games and crafts, campfires, hikes, swimming and great food!